tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

-If two endorsements are made for the same slot or two blocks at the same height by a delegate, the evidence can be collected by an accuser and included in a block for a period of PRESERVED_CYCLES, including the current cycle.
+If two endorsements are made for the same slot or two blocks at the same height by a delegate, the evidence can be collected by an accuser and included in a block for a period of `PRESERVED_CYCLES`, including the current cycle.

 This accusation forfeits the entirety of the safety deposit and future reward up to that point in the cycle.
 Half is burned, half goes to the accuser in the form